Gabriella439/nixos-in-production/manuscript/BigPicture.md

 NixOS exemplifies the [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm, meaning that every aspect of your organization (including hardware/systems/software) is stored in code or configuration files that are the source of truth for how everything is built.
 In particular, you don't make undocumented changes to your infrastructure that cause it to diverge from what is recorded within those files.

-This book will go further and espouse a specific flavor of Infrastructure of Code known as [GitOps](https://about.gitlab.com/topics/gitops/) where:
+This book will espouse a specific flavor of Infrastructure of Code known as [GitOps](https://about.gitlab.com/topics/gitops/) where:

 - *The code and configuration files are (primarily) declarative*